1. You are special!

-Along those lines of the above, we'd recommend remaining open-minded in selecting your search criteria on this site.
+Along those lines of the above, we'd recommend remaining open-minded in selecting your search options on this site.

 With your search criteria, you're really not just indicating what you might find ideal, but EXCLUDING.

-We'd recommend using your search criteria more broadly to exclude anything that would be a "deal breaker" for you rather than very narrowly to indicate your current "dream date."
-Having someone in your Search Results on our site will never represent any form of obligation to go out with her, meet her in person even once, or even to exchange email with her.
+We'd recommend using your search options more broadly to exclude anything that would be a "deal breaker" for you rather than very narrowly to indicate your current "dream date."
+Having someone in your search results on our site will never represent any form of obligation to go out with her, meet her in person even once, or even to exchange messages with her.

-The profiles in your Search Results only represent possibilities, nothing more or less unless you and those other person(s) make it so.
-That means there is no obligation to date them, otherwise "relate" with them, meet them in person even once, or even to exchange email with them.
+The profiles in your search results only represent possibilities, nothing more or less unless you and those other person(s) make it so.
+That means there is no obligation to date them, befriend them, meet them in person even once, or even to exchange messages with them.
 Not at all.

-Unless your search criteria have you so overwhelmed with so very many profiles in your Search Results that you don't even have time to look at them all, more possibility is usually a good thing.
+Unless your search options have you so overwhelmed with so very many profiles in your search results that you don't even have time to look at them all, more possibility is usually a good thing.
 And keeping your horizons more broad might result in unexpectedly meeting a different sort of someone than who you originally had in mind that you'd nevertheless find delightful.

 We've also found that as women get more experienced in the arena of relationships with other women, they later find themselves able to relate well and develop fulfilling relationships of various sorts with other women they might not initially have had the wisdom to consider.
 Word to the wise.